 Looking back, thinking ahead: Alex MacInnes

-What was the most significant event of 2020 for your company/organisation?
+What was the most significant event of 2021 for your company?

 It has been around 10 years since we launched the first feasibility studies and investigations into what has now grown into Organic Sea Harvest.
 This year marked our very first harvest, with our hardworking, dedicated farming teams working around the clock to ensure smooth operations - our huge thanks to them for working as hard as they do.
 Our staff team has continued to grow too, creating more jobs in the local community.
 We also launched our ‘Bho Mhuir Gu Tir’ community fund, in conjunction with our feed supplier Cargill, which has meant that local organisations, charities, and individuals, can apply for money to help their community projects and initiatives.

 Organic Sea Harvest has Scottish Gaelic at the heart of the company, and we were delighted to launch our ‘Facal Gàidhlig Friday’ word-of-the-week in 2021 to showcase our commitment to the language and encourage others to learn it.
 We are proud to support the #cleachdi Gaelic language initiative too.

 What are the most significant challenges and opportunities for the salmon farming industry in the coming year?

 The industry and wider seafood sector have faced the challenges of the Covid-19 pandemic and Brexit over the past year.
 Since the launch of COP26, the climate change emergency has also become a key strategic discussion point.